biodiversitydata-se/SBDI4R/README.md

 R functionality for SBDI data portal

-The Swedish Biodiversity Data Infrastructure (SBDI) provides tools to enable users of biodiversity information to find, access, combine and visualise data on Swedish plants and animals; these have been made available from [Biodiversity Atlas Sweden](https://bioatlas.se/).
-Here we provide a subset of the tools, and some extension tools (found previously in Analysportalen.se) to be directly used within R.
+The Swedish Biodiversity Data Infrastructure (SBDI) provides tools to enable users of biodiversity information to find, access, combine and visualise data on Swedish plants and animals; available through [Biodiversity Atlas Sweden](https://bioatlas.se/).
+The R package SBDI4R provides a subset of the tools, and some extension tools (found previously in Analysportalen.se), to be directly used within R.

-SBDI4R enables the R community to directly access data and resources hosted by the Biodiversity Atlas Sweden.
-Our goal is to enable outputs (e.g. observations of species) to be queried and output in a range of standard formats.
-This tool is built on the Atlas of Living Australia [ALA4R](https://github.com/AtlasOfLivingAustralia/ALA4R) package which provides similar services for the ALA and.
-This package also builds upon a similar package [NBN4R](https://github.com/fozy81/NBN4R) that wraps ALA4R functions but redirects requests to different web servers, in this case, SBDI servers.
-Both SBDI, NBN and ALA share similar Application Protocol Interface (API) web services.
+SBDI4R enables the R community to directly access data and resources hosted by SBDI.
+Our goal is to enable observations of species to be queried and output in a range of standard formats.
+This tool is built on the Atlas of Living Australia [ALA4R](https://github.com/AtlasOfLivingAustralia/ALA4R) package which provides similar services for the ALA.
+Similar to the [NBN4R](https://github.com/fozy81/NBN4R) package DBDI4R wraps ALA4R functions but redirects requests to local web servers.
+All SBDI, NBN and ALA share similar Application Protocol Interface (API) web services.

-The use-examples based on ALA4R are presented at the [2014 ALA Science Symposium](http://www.ala.org.au/blogs-news/2014-atlas-of-living-australia-science-symposium/) are available in the package vignette, via (in R): `vignette("SBDI4R")`, and a draft modifed version using NBN data is below.
+The use-examples based on ALA4R are presented at the [2014 ALA Science Symposium](http://www.ala.org.au/blogs-news/2014-atlas-of-living-australia-science-symposium/) are available in the package vignette, via (in R): `vignette("SBDI4R")`, and a draft modifed version using NBN data is found below.

 ## Installing SBDI4R